Melania shares cryptic post paying tribute to NYC as Barron prepares for college

 This mirrors when Melania hung back in New York City for five months following Trump’s election in the 2016 presidential race, reportedly to allow her son to finish the school year without interruption.

-The insider added that she is still concerned regarding the scrutiny Barron may face while attending college if his father is president.
+The insider added that she is still concerned about the scrutiny Barron may face while attending college if his father is president.

 Meanwhile, family members of political rivals Kamala Harris and Tim Walz have joined the Democrat ticket during their campaign.

-At the Democratic National Convention (DNC) in Chicago last week, Harris’ husband, stepdaughter, sister and grand-nieces took to the stage to support her.
+At the Democratic National Convention (DNC) in Chicago last week, Harris’s husband, stepdaughter, sister and grand-nieces took to the stage to support her.

-Walz reduced his family to tears while sharing his experience with infertility.
+Walz also reduced his family to tears while sharing his experience with infertility.

 “Hope, Gus and Gwen, you are my entire world.
 And I love you,” Walz told the crowd.